-Knee airbag\
+Knee airbag

-• The knee airbag is deployed in front of the driver's knees.
-Always keep the deployment areas of the knee airbags free.

-• Never not fix objects to the cover or in the deployment area of the knee airbag.

-• Adjust the driver's seat so that there is a distance of at least 10 cm (4 inches) between your knees and the location of the this airbag.
+- The knee airbag is deployed in front of the driver's knees.
+Always keep the deployment areas of the knee airbags free. - Never not fix objects to the cover or in the deployment area of the knee airbag. - Adjust the driver's seat so that there is a distance of at least 10 cm (4 inches) between your knees and the location of the this airbag.
 If your physical constitution prevents you from meeting these requirements, make sure you contact a specialised workshop.

-Side airbags\
+Side airbags

-If you do not wear a seat belt, if you lean forward, or are not seated correctly while the vehicle is in motion, you are at a greater risk of injury if the side airbag system is triggered in an accident.

-• In order for the side airbags to provide their maximum protection, the prescribed sitting such as the properties of the object the vehicle hits (hard/soft), angle of impact, vehicle speed, etc.
+- If you do not wear a seat belt, if you lean forward, or are not seated correctly while the vehicle is in motion, you are at a greater risk of injury if the side airbag system is triggered in an accident. - In order for the side airbags to provide their maximum protection, the prescribed sitting position must always be maintained with seat belts fastened while travelling.